How to Stop APD Debt Collection Calls and End Harassment

 The statute of limitations on debt usually ranges from 3 to 6 years, depending on your state.
 Once it expires, collectors can’t sue you, though making a payment can potentially restart the clock.

-How to Confirm if Your APD Debt is Real
+How to Verify if Your APD Debt Is Real

 Not all collection attempts are legitimate.
 To verify your debt: